Genez-io/genez-io.github.io/content/posts/10-ts-mistakes.md

 While this code works in this particular scenario, it's considered a misuse of `as` casts because we are bypassing TypeScript's type-checking.
 If `userInput` were not a string, a runtime error would occur.

-## 3. Ignoring Typecheck Errors and Warning
+## 3. Ignoring Type-check Errors and Warning

-TypeScript provides valuable type-checking and inference, but some developers ignore or suppress typecheck errors and warnings using the `//@ts-ignore` comment.
+TypeScript provides valuable type-checking and inference, but some developers ignore or suppress type-check errors and warnings using the `//@ts-ignore` comment.
 Ignoring these messages may hide potential issues that could lead to runtime errors or unexpected behavior.
-It's crucial to address typecheck errors and warnings systematically to ensure code correctness.
+It's crucial to address type-check errors and warnings systematically to ensure code correctness.

 ```typescript
 function add(a: number, b: number): number {